 ALBERT HALABAN GAIL

-Gail Albert Halaban (b.
-1970) is one of the most authoritative voices in contemporary American photography.
-Educated at the Rhode Island School of Design, Brown University, and Yale University (MFA), where she studied under Nan Goldin and Gregory Crewdson, she has developed an unmistakable style that blends conceptual rigor with powerful cinematic image construction.
+Gail Albert Halaban (1970) is one of the most authoritative voices in contemporary American photography.
+Formed at the Rhode Island School of Design, Brown University, and Yale University (MFA), where she studied under Nan Goldin and Gregory Crewdson, she has developed an unmistakable style that combines conceptual rigor with powerful cinematic image construction.

-Her work explores the fine line between intimacy and public space, transforming urban life into a visual narrative.
-The celebrated series Out My Window (ongoing since 2007)—produced in New York, Paris, Istanbul, Buenos Aires, and various Italian cities—features large-scale photographs staged in collaboration with the residents themselves, creating a unique dialogue between voyeurism, empathy, and collective identity.
-With Hopper Redux, she reinterprets Edward Hopper through a contemporary lens, updating his themes of solitude and introspection.
+Her work explores the subtle boundary between intimacy and public space, transforming urban life into a visual narrative.
+The celebrated series Out My Window (ongoing since 2007)—realized across New York, Paris, Istanbul, Buenos Aires, and various Italian cities—features large-scale photographs staged in collaboration with the residents themselves, creating a unique dialogue between voyeurism, empathy, and collective identity.
+Inspired by the great American painter Edward Hopper, Albert Halaban explores the distance—at times palpable—between human beings, and succeeds through her projects in creating a sense of community among people who were previously total strangers, despite their shared residential proximity.

-Her works are held in prestigious collections such as the Getty Museum, George Eastman Museum, Yale University Art Gallery, Nelson-Atkins Museum of Art, and other major international institutions.
-She is represented by Jackson Fine Art, and her solo exhibitions have garnered significant critical and public acclaim.
+Her works are held in prestigious collections such as the Getty Museum, Hermes Foundation, Museum of the City of New York, Columbia University, George Eastman Museum, Yale University Art Gallery, Nelson-Atkins Museum of Art, and other major international institutions.
+She is represented by Jackson Fine Art, and her solo exhibitions have met with great success from both the public and critics.

-Her editorial and photographic projects have been reviewed by The New York Times, The New Yorker, Time, Le Monde, and The Wall Street Journal, solidifying her relevance in the global art scene.
+Her editorial and photographic projects have been reviewed by The New York Times, The New Yorker, Time, Le Monde, and The Wall Street Journal, consolidating her relevance in the global art scene.

 She lives and works in New York, where she teaches at Columbia University.
 Her work continues to redefine the way we look at—and inhabit—cities.